-The East Africa Energy and Infrastructure Summit will take place in Kampala, Uganda between 6 - 8 February 2018.
-The meeting will unite regional governments from Kenya, Uganda, Tanzania, Rwanda and Ethiopia, leading utility and regulatory companies from the region as well as international financiers, donor organisations, power developers to focus on what is needed to unlock investment in energy and infrastructure for regional growth and development.
+The Regional Energy Co-operation Summit: East took place from 27-29 March 2019 in Addis Ababa, Ethiopia.
+The meeting united regional governments from Djibouti, Uganda, Zimbabwe, Malawi, and Ethiopia, leading utility and regulatory companies from the region as well as international financiers, donor organisations, power developers to focus on what is needed to unlock investment in energy and infrastructure for regional growth and development.

 Co-located with the 3rd Off the Grid Summit, the meeting’s agenda provided networking opportunities and open discussions exploring practical solutions geared at increasing investor appetite in East Africa.